Flucadetena/pedometer_2/README.md

 ### Permissions

-For both Android and IOS you need to use request permission to track users activity.
+For both Android and IOS you need to request permission to track users activity.
-I recommend using the package [Permission_handler](https://pub.dev/packages/permission_handler), but you can use others if it suits you best.
+I recommend using the package [Permission_handler](https://pub.dev/packages/permission_handler), but you can use others if it suits you better.

-Using Permission handler (adapt as need for yours) you need to:
+Using Permission handler you need to: (adapt for other packages)

 <details open>
   <summary><b>IOS</b></summary>